Revision 25-1; Effective Feb. 24, 2025

 Rules

-The state rules for epilepsy services in Texas can be found in the Texas Administrative Code (TAC), Title 26, Part 1, Chapter 355.
+The state rules for epilepsy services in Texas are in the Texas Administrative Code (TAC), Title 26, Part 1, Chapter 355.

 Funding Sources